International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Looking Ahead

 National planning to mainstream aging is a key pathway to protect older populations and facilitate healthy aging.
 It is also crucial for societies to prepare for and cope with demographic changes.
-To date, only 128 United Nations Member States have developed some form of policy to mainstream older persons and aging across relevant policy areas, meaning that as many as 65 member states lack any sort of broad strategy or law related to aging at the national or subnational level.
-For many of these countries, resourcing limitations and data gaps present significant barriers to developing and implementing a plan on aging.
+To date, only 141 United Nations Member States have developed some form of policy to mainstream older persons and aging across relevant policy areas, meaning that as many as 54 member states lack any sort of broad strategy or law related to aging at the national or subnational level.
+While this growth represents a marked improvement from the number of plans reported by the WHO in its 2020 baseline report—increasing from 105 to 141 plans,

 The ‘Return on Investment’ for Prioritizing Aging and Older Persons:

-While data availability on older persons and its collection has been identified as a key “enabler” for the UN Decade of Healthy Ageing and prompted significant international work on the issue (see the Titchfield Group on Aging-related Statistics and Age-Disaggregated Data), more research is needed on the economic impact of funding national aging agendas and potential returns on investments in older persons.
-Although the full economic benefits of mainstreaming aging are still unclear, an independent report commissioned by Public Health Wales explores the potential return on government investments in older adults.
-The report ‘Living Well for Longer’ estimated that every £1 investment in facilitating active aging can generate between £0.79 and £112.42 in social value within Wales.
-Other analyses have concluded that investing in the retention of older adults in the workforce can provide significant returns.
+Other analyses have concluded that investing in the retention of older adults in the workforce can provide significant returns, and workforce retention and training are likewise key policy areas for both MIPAA and the UN Decade.
 According to the OECD Promoting an Age-Inclusive Workforce report, building multigenerational workforces could raise GDP per capita by 19 percent by 2050.
 Preparing health care systems and workforces for an aged population will be critical, particularly in developing countries where fewer plans exist and 71 percent of population aging will occur by 2050.
 In addition to economic gains from investing in older persons, prioritizing older persons also can lessen ageism, increase intergenerational support, and improve social cohesion across a country’s population, according to a 2017 report by HelpAge International.
-This shift of perspective can help all generations view older persons as worthy of respect and dignity, and as people who can contribute to society rather than those who are ‘a burden’ on the system.
-The potential dividends of investing in older persons extend across the economy, health, and social spheres, yet support for healthy aging agendas in multilateral financial institutions remain in preliminary stages.
+This shift of perspective can help all generations view older persons as worthy of respect and dignity, and as people who can contribute to society rather than those who are a perceived as a “burden” on the system.
+The potential dividends of investing in older persons extend across the economy, health, and social spheres, yet support for healthy aging agendas in multilateral financial institutions remains in preliminary stages.

-The analysis of this report demonstrates the importance of alignment with international frameworks as well as the use of participatory, consultative, and inclusive processes when developing plans.
+The analysis contained within this report demonstrates the importance of alignment with international frameworks as well as the use of participatory, consultative, and inclusive processes when developing plans.
 Effective plans are also contextually sensitive and tailored to local realities.
 Critically, they estimate and allocate financial resources to support implementation and harness data to monitor progress toward stated goals and objectives.

 For additional information on these national plans, see the Database of Action Plans for Aging (DAPA), and for additional case studies and resources on Healthy Aging, explore the AARP-FP Analytics Toolkit.